stuartofmt/DuetLapse3/README.md

 *Notes on the use of -detect pause*
 When a pause is detected in the print gcode an image will be captured and a resume print command issued.
 The head position during those pauses is can be controlled by the pause.g macro on the duet, or by specifying "-movehead nnn nnn".
-Do not use both.
+Do not use both.<br>
 CANNOT be used in conjunction with -pause yes (see below)

 #### -pause [yes||no]